 \subsection{Classical approaches}

-\textbf{Illumination based shadow removal: } Initial work \cite{finlayson20014, finlayson2005removal, finlayson2002removing, drew2003recovery} on removing shadows were primarily motivated by the illumination and color properties of shadow region.
-In one of the earliest research, Barrow \etal \cite{barrow1978recovering} proposed an image based algorithm that decomposes the image into a few predefined intrinsic parts based on shape, texture, illumination and shading.
+\textbf{Illumination-based shadow removal: } Initial work \cite{finlayson20014, finlayson2005removal, finlayson2002removing, drew2003recovery} on removing shadows were primarily motivated by the illumination and color properties of shadow region.
+In one of the earliest research, Barrow \etal \cite{barrow1978recovering} proposed an image-based algorithm that decomposes the image into a few predefined intrinsic parts based on shape, texture, illumination, and shading.
 Later Guo \etal \cite{guo2012paired} reported the simplified version of the same intrinsic parts by establishing a relation between the shadow pixels and the shadow-free region using a linear system.
-Likewise, Shor \etal \cite{shor2008shadow} designed a model based on illumination properties of shadows that makes hard association between shadow and shadow-free pixels.
+Likewise, Shor \etal \cite{shor2008shadow} designed a model based on the illumination properties of shadows that makes a hard association between shadow and shadow-free pixels.
 In another study, Finlayson \etal \cite{finlayson2009entropy} proposed a model that generates illumination invariant image for shadow detection followed by removal.
 The main idea of this work is that the pixels with similar chromaticity tend to have similar albedo.
-Further, histogram equalization based models performed quite well for shadow removal, where color of the shadow-free area was transferred to the shadowed area as reported by Vicente \etal \cite{vicente2014single, vicente2017leave}.
+Further, histogram equalization-based models performed quite well for shadow removal, where the color of the shadow-free area was transferred to the shadowed area as reported by Vicente \etal \cite{vicente2014single, vicente2017leave}.

-\textbf{Shadow matting: } Porter \& Duff \cite{porter1984compositing} introduced matting based technique that became effective while handling shadows that are less distinct and fuzzy around the edges.
-Matting was only helpful to some extent as computing shadow matte from a single image is difficult.
+\textbf{Shadow matting: } Porter \& Duff \cite{porter1984compositing} introduced a matting-based technique that became effective while handling shadows that are less distinct and fuzzy around the edges.
+The matting method was only helpful to some extent, as computing shadow matte from a single image is difficult.
 To overcome this problem, Chuang \etal \cite{chuang2003shadow} applied matting for shadow editing and then transferred the shadow regions to the different scenes.
 Later shadow matte was computed from a sequence of video frames captured using a static camera.
 Shadow matte was adopted by Guo \etal \cite{guo2012paired} and Zhang \etal \cite{zhang2015shadow} in their framework for shadow removal.